Why working for a distributed company can increase your opportunities for professional advancement – especially for women.

 Everyone wants flexibility, not just you.

 Unwilling to relocate?
 Family responsibilities at home?
 Time off needed for hobbies?
 These aren’t sacrifices any more.
 They are standards.
 Almost everyone with a remote job is seeking a better work-life balance.
 Not only is it acceptable to take breaks, it’s celebrated.
-Trust me, no one will blink an eye when you tell your team you’re headed to the dentist at 2:00 pm, except to wish you luck.
+Trust me, no one will care when you tell your team you’re headed to the dentist at 2:00 pm, except to wish you luck.

 Interaction is equal.